hindu-comm/weblogs/manasataramgini/2021/11/2021-11-27_the-strange-case-of-the-apastamba-sprite.md

 creeping on the floor towards the door: “He’s going for my siddhakāṣṭha.”
 However, she managed to grab her bag and retrieve her siddhakāṣṭha and deploy the mantra:

-huṃ drutam muñca muñca māṃ bhadrakālī-vīrabhadrau ājñapayataḥ phaṭ ॥
+> huṃ drutam muñca muñca māṃ bhadrakālī-vīrabhadrau ājñapayataḥ phaṭ ॥

 With that, she managed to shake off the Āpastamba-graha.

+## Somakhya binds
-S: “That is our chance.
+S: “That is our
+chance.
 Yashashravas return to your japa.”
 Somakhya got out the nail and, going over to the liṅga performed a kamaṇḍalu prayoga with the
 mantra:

-huṃ namaḥ ṣaṇmukhāya huṃ phaṭ duṣṭaṃ graham astreṇa vitudāmi pāśena kīle badhnāmi ॥
+> huṃ namaḥ ṣaṇmukhāya huṃ phaṭ. duṣṭaṃ graham astreṇa vitudāmi. pāśena kīle badhnāmi ॥

 The nail leapt out of his hand and dropped on the plate with a prolonged